WAlvarez98/walvarezPipeline/README.md

 # Airbnb Rental Price Prediction API

-This is a Flask-based API that predicts Airbnb rental prices based on several factors like bedrooms, bathrooms, accommodation capacity, and neighborhood.
+This is a Flask-based API that predicts League rank based on number of wins and losses.
 The API has two main endpoints:
 - `/reload`: Reloads the data and trains the model.
-- `/predict`: Predicts the rental price for a given listing.
+- `/predict`: Predicts the rank for a number of wins and losses.

 ## Data Source and Prediction Process

 ### Data Source

-The data used for this project comes from the [Inside Airbnb dataset](https://insideairbnb.com/get-the-data/), which provides detailed information about Airbnb listings in various cities.
-For this particular app, the data for Boston, MA is used.
+The data used for this project comes from the [RIOT Games API](https://developer.riotgames.com/apis), which provides data on league of legends accounts and games.

 The dataset includes important features such as:
-- **Price**: The rental price of the listing.
+- **Wins**: Number of wins the account has.
-- **Bedrooms**: The number of bedrooms in the listing.
+- **Losses**: Number of wins the account has.
-- **Bathrooms**: The number of bathrooms in the listing.
+- **Rank**: The rank of the account.
-- **Accommodates**: The maximum number of guests the listing can accommodate.
+- **Tier**: The tier of the account
-- **Neighbourhood**: The neighborhood where the listing is located.
+- **League Points**: Amount of league points the account has.

-The full dataset can be accessed and downloaded from the Inside Airbnb website at [Inside Airbnb - Get the Data](https://insideairbnb.com/get-the-data/).
+The exact endpoint used is the League-EXP-V4 [API](https://developer.riotgames.com/apis#league-exp-v4).

 ### Prediction Process

-The application makes use of a simple **Linear Regression Model** to predict the rental price of an Airbnb listing based on various input features such as the number of bedrooms, bathrooms, accommodation capacity, and the neighborhood.
+The application makes use of a simple **Linear Regression Model** to predict the rank of an emerald league of legends account based on number of wins and losses.

 The process of prediction is as follows:
 1. **Data Preprocessing**: The data is cleaned and processed.
-Non-numeric values are removed or converted, and categorical variables like `neighbourhood` are one-hot encoded to make them suitable for machine learning models.
+Non-numeric values are removed or converted.
-2. **Model Training**: A linear regression model is trained on the cleaned dataset using features like bedrooms, bathrooms, accommodates, and one-hot encoded neighborhood values.
+2. **Model Training**: A linear regression model is trained on the cleaned dataset using features like number of wins and losses.
-3. **Prediction**: Once trained, the model can predict the rental price based on user input, such as the number of bedrooms, bathrooms, and neighborhood.
+3. **Prediction**: Once trained, the model can predict the rank based on user input, such as the number of wins and losses.

-By using this model, the app can provide quick rental price predictions for Airbnb listings in Boston based on historical data.
+By using this model, the app can provide quick ranked predictions for league of legends accounts in emerald tier.

 ## Prerequisites